 A: Yes, hospitalization is mandatory as the pacemaker generally takes seven to ten decades, based on its frequency how it’s used, after the battery burns.

-Q: what’s the difference between single and double chamber pacemaker?
+Q: what’s the difference between single and double chamber pacemakers?

-Single chamber pacemaker it’s a rather straightforward process, process time is shorter.
+A single chamber pacemaker it’s a rather straightforward process, and the processing time is shorter.
 A double room device is much more complex and requires more experience.

 Q: Will I need to find the pacemaker replaced once it finishes its battery lifetime?